Subnet Calculator

 Understanding Subnets and CIDR Notation

 Subnetting divides a large IP network into smaller, manageable segments called subnets.
 Each subnet has its own address range, which improves security, reduces broadcast traffic, and allows for more efficient IP address allocation.
 CIDR (Classless Inter-Domain Routing) notation expresses this using a prefix length - The number after the slash indicates how many bits belong to the network portion.
+For a deeper introduction, read our guide on what a subnet is.

 How Subnet Masks Work

 A subnet mask is a 32-bit number that divides an IP address into the network part (bits set to 1) and the host part (bits set to 0).
 For example, a /24 mask (255.255.255.0) means the first 24 bits identify the network, leaving 8 bits for host addresses - Giving 256 total addresses and 254 usable hosts.
+Our FAQ explains in more detail what a subnet mask is.

 Common Subnet Reference